rfofrich/rfofrich.github.io/_pages/research.md

 The urgency of climate change in a world with limited resources creates a fundamental allocation problem: **where should we act first, and which levers will deliver the greatest benefit?**

 Some climate risk is already embedded in past decisions, including constructed infrastructure, committed capital, and historical emissions.
 The rest depends on choices we are still making about energy, land, technology, and climate policy.
-Those choices also shape who pays for mitigation, who benefits from it, and who remains exposed to climate damages.
+Those choices also shape who pays for mitigation, who benefits from it, and who remains exposed to ongoing and future damages.

 My research connects these pieces.
-I study **the drivers of climate change, how risks and responsibilities are distributed, and where intervention can reduce them most effectively**.
-I combine Earth system science with energy, economic, ecological, and geospatial data to move from global climate targets toward the industries, institutions, landscapes, and populations where decisions are actually made.
+I study **the drivers of climate change, how risks and responsibilities have evolved and are distributed, and where intervention can reduce them most effectively**.
+I combine Earth system science with energy, economic, ecological, and geospatial data to move from global climate projections toward the industries, institutions, landscapes, and populations where decisions are actually made.

 My research program spans three connected areas: